PrakritTyagi/PrakritTyagi.github.io/_pages/about.md

 ---

-🎓 I am a second-year master’s student at Carnegie Mellon University (CMU).
+🎓 Hello!
+I am Prakrit Tyagi, a recent graduate with a Master's degree in Mechanical Engineering, driven by a passion for robotics and innovation.
+My academic journey has equipped me with a solid foundation in the design of robotic software stacks, bug analysis, and problem-solving, complemented by hands-on experience in hardware robotics projects.

-🕵️‍♂️ My research interests lie in Optimal control, simulations and robotics.
+🕵️‍♂️ With a keen interest in advancing technology, I have focused my studies and projects on controls, path planning, SLAM, and machine learning.
+I thrive in environments where creativity meets technical expertise, and I am eager to apply my skills to real-world challenges.

-💼 I am currently looking to grab PhD opportunnities in field of robotics.
+💼 I am currently seeking opportunities in robotics companies and startups where I can contribute to groundbreaking projects and collaborate with like-minded professionals.

 [Resume](/files/PrakritTyagi_resume.pdf){: .btn}
 <!-- 👇 Read through this page to know more about me.  -->